fluxcd/helm-operator-get-started/README.md

 * `metadata.name` is mandatory and needs to follow Kubernetes naming conventions
 * `metadata.namespace` is optional and determines where the release is created
 * `spec.releaseName` is optional and if not provided the release name will be $namespace-$name
-* `spec.chartGitPath` is the directory containing the chart, given relative to the charts path
+* `spec.chart.path` is the directory containing the chart, given relative to the repository root
 * `spec.values` are user customizations of default parameter values from the chart itself

 The options specified in the FluxHelmRelease `spec.values` will override the ones in `values.yaml` from the chart source.